 The U.S Economic Development Administration is now accepting applications through the Fiscal Year 2023 Disaster Supplemental Funding NOFO.
 The awards made under this NOFO are designed to address economic challenges in those areas where a Presidential declaration of a major disaster has been issued.
 Funding will help communities devise and implement long-term economic recovery strategies through a variety of construction and non-construction projects.

-Match: 20%
+Application Deadline: applications are accepted on a rolling basis Match: 20%